Adelodunpeter25/pyshop/README.md

 ## 🌐 Deployment

-- Ready for deployment on Render, Heroku, or any cloud platform.
+- Deploy on Render (recommended), Heroku, or any cloud platform.
 - For production, use PostgreSQL and set up environment variables for security.
 - Collect static files with: